adrienverge/yamllint/docs/integration.rst

-yamllint auto-detects when it's running inside of `GitHub Actions <https://github.com/features/actions>`_ and automatically uses the suited output format to decorate code with linting errors automatically.
+yamllint auto-detects when it's running inside of `GitHub Actions <https://github.com/features/actions>`_ and automatically uses the suited output format to decorate code with linting errors.
 You can also force the GitHub Actions output with ``yamllint --format github``.

 An example workflow using GitHub Actions: